jpthor/jpthor.github.io/readme.md

 ## Features

 - **Responsive Design**: Optimized for various devices.
-- **Dynamic Content**: Landing page data sourced from `site-data.json`.
+- **Dynamic Content**: Landing page data for each components sourced from files in `copy/` folder.
-- **Modern Tech Stack**: Implemented with HTML, CSS, and JavaScript.
+- **Modern Tech Stack**: Implemented Server Side Rendering using Next.js for better SEO.

 ## Project Structure

+- `public/` - Contains static assets that can be accessed directly.
+- `app/` - Holds the main application code.
-- `index.html` - Main landing page.
+-   `(pages)/` - Contains code for each page.
+-   `components/` - Individual components, representing different sections of the website.
+-   `copy/` - Each files represents the texts of each component used to dynamically set content of components.
+-   `fonts/` - Local font files used in this project.
-- `assets/` - Media files including images and videos.
+-   `shared-components/` - Common components like NavBar and Footer.
-- `styles.css` - Stylesheets for website design.
+-   `fonts.ts` - Used for managing different fonts of the project
-- `main.js` - JavaScript for site interactivity.
+-   `globals.scss` - Global sass styles
-- `site-data.json` - JSON file containing data for the landing page.

 ## Contributing